itsmeipg/mpv-config/README.md

 - [memo](https://github.com/po5/memo) Saves history (search feature might be broken?).
 Modified title and page button text and added separator between items and next/prev buttons.
 - [quality-menu](https://github.com/christoph-heinrich/mpv-quality-menu) Shows web quality versions (video/audio).
 Modified titles.
 Removed code that opened uosc video menu if url is nil.
 - [thumbfast](https://github.com/po5/thumbfast) Shows thumbnails.
 - [trackselect](https://github.com/po5/trackselect) Better automatic track selection than mpv's.
+Change force from false to true, since there is trouble with loading a next file and trackselect not working (tracks not auto selected or audio of the file not loaded) and watch-later option is only set to remember start position anyway so this is fine.
 - [celebi](https://github.com/po5/celebi/tree/master) Saves properties between mpv instances.
 - [webtorrent-mpv-hook](https://github.com/mrxdst/webtorrent-mpv-hook) Streams torrents (have to add this one yourself).